advnsoftware-oss/agrid-js/packages/browser/README.md

 - In the `agrid-js` directory: `pnpm link --global`
 - (for `agrid` this means: `pnpm link --global agrid-js && pnpm i && pnpm copy-scripts`)
 - You can then remove the link by, e.g., running `pnpm link --global agrid-js` from within `agrid`

+---

+## 📄 License

+MIT License - see [LICENSE](https://github.com/advnsoftware-oss/agrid-js/blob/main/LICENSE) file for details.

+---

+## 🙏 Acknowledgments

+Agrid JS is a fork of PostHog JS, adapted for the Agrid platform.
+We thank the PostHog team for their excellent work.